MathCryptoDoc/math-crypto-webpage/content/opengov/batch-delegate.md

 Math Crypto has made an encoder for exactly such a batch call.
 Below are the instructions on how to use it:

 {{< hint type=important >}}
 The procedure below does not work with Ledger accounts (since the generated batch call is not supported by Ledger).
+In addition, using proxy calls for OpenGov is currently [not yet enabled](https://github.com/paritytech/polkadot/issues/6333) but will [be fixed soon](https://github.com/paritytech/polkadot/pull/6366).
 {{< /hint >}}